jeffreykegler/hoonlint/misc/whitespace.md

 The gap of split jog should be a vertical gap with comments at the column location of the jog body.
-The standard column location of the body of a split jog varies according to the sidedness of the jog.
+The standard column location of the body of a split jog varies according to the sidedness of the jog:

 * The column location of the body of a split kingside jog should be aligned one stop